TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 Absolute and relative links are a tricky concept to build a good mental model of, a metaphor may help:

-Think of the directory in which a website is located as a house, and each page on the website as a room in that house.
-Relative links are directions from the room you are currently in (the bedroom) to another room (the kitchen).
-Absolute links, on the other hand, are directions from a fixed global origin called "root" and denoted `/` (the entrance of the house).
+Think of the internet as a town, the directory in which your website is located as a museum, and each page on your website as a room in the museum.
+Relative links are directions from the current room (the movie theatre) to another room (the museum shop).
+Absolute links, on the other hand, are directions from a fixed global origin called "root" to all possible locations, and denoted `/` (the town tourist office).

 ### Images